 Off Campus Degree Program

-The programs delivered at various military bases are essentially the same as that offered on the SIUC campus.
+The program delivered at various military bases is essentially the same as that offered on the SIUC campus.
 It is altered in format so that classes will not interfere with civilian, civil service, and active duty military personnel schedules.